j3lte/deno-mx-widget-tooling/README.md

 Options:

   -h, --help     - Show this help.
   -V, --version  - Show the version number for this program.

 Commands:

-  check               - Check the current folder if it is a proper setup version  [version]  - Set the version of the widget setup               - Setup the current folder as a widget, include some goodies left behind by R&D sizes               - Show the sizes of the widget mpks
+  check                   - Check the current folder if it is a proper setup
+  version  [version]      - Set the version of the widget
+  setup                   - Setup the current folder as a widget, include some goodies left behind by R&D sizes                   - Show the sizes of the widget mpks
+  icons    [file] [dark]  - Generate the icons for the widget

 ```
 <!-- END SNIPPET -->